duartegroup/mlp-train/README.md

 ACE can be installed directly from `scripts/` with `source install_ace.sh`.

+PLUMED bias is supported only with the unreleased ASE version which can be installed directly from `scripts/` with `source install_ase.sh`.

 ### Notes

 - Units are: distance (Å), energy (eV), force (eV Å-1), time (fs)